anomalylabs/example-theme/README.md

-# example-theme
+# Example Theme

-An example theme for the Streams platform.
+An example public theme for the Streams platform.